zenstackhq/zenstack-docs/blog/prisma-tanstack/index.md

 });
 ```

 Your schema is your CRUD API.
 The only thing you need is to host it with a server.
-The generated hooks work with the auto-derived API seamlessly.
+The generated hooks work seamlessly with the auto-derived API.

 ## Conclusion

 Thank you for reaching the end of this blog post!
-And I hope you find the setup interesting.
-A schema-first approach can bring many benefits: writing less code, keeping a single source of truth, end-to-end type safety - just to name a few.
+I hope you find the setup interesting.
+A schema-first approach can bring many benefits: writing less code, keeping a single source of truth, and end-to-end type safety - to name a few.
 And declarative code is just more enjoyable to read!

-If you like the idea of ZenStack, please join us on [Discord](https://discord.gg/Ykhr738dUe) and don't forget to give it a ⭐️ on [GitHub](https://github.com/zenstackhq/zenstack)!
+If you like the idea of ZenStack, please join us on [Discord](https://discord.gg/Ykhr738dUe), and don't forget to give it a ⭐️ on [GitHub](https://github.com/zenstackhq/zenstack)!